 Climate and Environment of Antarctica

-The Mesozoic Era of Antarctica is a period of time that lasted from 252 million years ago to 66 million years ago.
+The Mesozoic Era of Antarctica is a period that lasted from 252 million years ago to 66 million years ago.
 It is the middle period of the three major divisions of geologic time, the other two being the Paleozoic and Cenozoic Eras.
 During this time, Antarctica was a part of the supercontinent Gondwana, which also included South America, Africa, India, and Australia.

 The Mesozoic Era of Antarctica was a time of great change and evolution.
 During this period, the climate of Antarctica was much warmer than it is today, and the continent was covered in lush vegetation.
 This warm climate allowed for the evolution of many species of plants and animals, including dinosaurs.
-The first dinosaurs appeared in Antarctica during the Middle Triassic period, and by the end of the Mesozoic Era, Antarctica was home to a variety of dinosaur species.
+The first dinosaurs of Antarctica appeared during the Middle Triassic period, and by the end of the Mesozoic Era, Antarctica was home to a variety of dinosaur species.

 In Summary